Kaffir lime: History

-Pierre Sonnerat (1748–1814) collected specimens of it in 1771-72, and it appears in Lamarck's Encyclopédie Méthodique (1796).
+Pierre Sonnerat (1748–1814) collected specimens of it in 1771–72, and it appears in Lamarck's Encyclopédie Méthodique (1796).

-Kaffir lime appears in texts under the name of kaffir lime in 1868, in Ceylon, where rubbing the juice onto legs and socks prevents leech bites.
+Makrut lime appears in texts under the name of kaffir lime in 1868, in Ceylon, where rubbing the juice onto legs and socks prevents leech bites.
 This could be a possible origin of the name leech lime.

 Uses

-Cuisine
+Culinary

 C. hystrix leaves are used in Southeast Asian cuisines such as Indonesian, Laotian, Cambodian, and Thai.
 The leaves are the most frequently used part of the plant, fresh, dried, or frozen.
-The leaves are widely used in Thai (for dishes such as tom yum) and Cambodian cuisine (for the base paste "krueng").
+The leaves are widely used in Thai cuisine (for dishes such as tom yum) and Cambodian cuisine (for the base paste "krueng").
 The leaves are used in Vietnamese cuisine to add fragrance to chicken dishes and to decrease the pungent odor when steaming snails.
+Also, in Vietnamese villages that harvest silkworms, the silkworms in the pupa stage are stir-fried with the kaffir lime leaves.
 The leaves are used in Indonesian cuisine (especially Balinese cuisine and Javanese cuisine) for foods such as soto ayam and are used along with Indonesian bay leaf for chicken and fish.
 They are also found in Malaysian and Burmese cuisines.

 The rind (peel) is commonly used in Lao and Thai curry paste, adding an aromatic, astringent flavor.
 The zest of the fruit, referred to as combava, is used in creole cuisine to impart flavor in infused rums and rougails in Mauritius, Réunion, and Madagascar.
-In Cambodia, the entire fruit is crystallized/candied for eating.
+In Cambodia, the entire fruit is crystallized or candied for eating.